-Heatwave brings searing temperatures to Europe with Italy set to surpass highs of 48C
+European heatwave Cerberus brings searing temperatures as Italy could hit 48C

-Temperatures in the Mediterranean are approaching the highest ever recorded as a heatwave engulfs the European continent.
+Temperatures in the Mediterranean could set a European record this week as a heatwave engulfs southern and eastern Europe.

-An area of high pressure, named "Cerberus", will cause temperatures to reach above 40C across much of Italy by Wednesday with the islands of Sicily and Sardinia expected to be near 47-48C.
+An area of high pressure – named Cerberus after the underworld monster from Dante’s Inferno – will see much of Italy hit 40C on Wednesday, with Sicily and Sardinia forecast to be as high as 47-48C.

-The highest temperature in European history was recorded in Floridia, Syracuse, on August 11, 2021 with a high of 48.8C.
+The highest temperature in European history was recorded in Syracuse, Sicily on 11 August 2021, with a high of 48.8C.

-President of the Italian Meteorological Society, Prof Luca Mercalli, said: "We know that there will be temperatures above 40C or 45C.
+President of the Italian Meteorological Society, Professor Luca Mercalli, said: "We know that there will be temperatures above 40C or 45C.

 "We could get close to the record.
 Either way, the levels will be very high.”